chrishsu128/DA401/README.md

 # DA401

-HSU,C-FINAL.pdf: Final project report explaining analysis and findings
+HSU,C-FINAL.pdf: Final project report explaining analysis and findings from the Premier Lacrosse League 2019 season

 HSU_FINAL.RMD: Contains code used in cleaning data and running prediction analysis